alexandertrefz/essence/Readme.md

 # Goals
-The main goal for this language is to allow the rapid prototyping akin to dynamically and weakly typed languages like ECMAScript, while allowing to upgrade the prototype to a proper program with the safety of static and strongly typed languages like C#.
+The main goal for this language is to allow the authoring of bug-free maintainable code, in a fast and pleasant manner.
-It also should allow for a unified syntactical interface for blocking and non blocking code – making refactoring painless and easy.
+Essence features a strong typing system combined with a mixture of functional and object oriented concepts, enabling understandable & maintainable code.

 # The Essence
 * Extensibility is better than completeness.